combust/mleap/README.md

 import ml.combust.bundle.BundleFile
 import ml.combust.mleap.spark.SparkSupport._

-val modelFile = BundleFile("/tmp/simple-spark-pipeline.zip")
-pipeline.write.
+import resource._

+for(modelFile <- managed(BundleFile("/tmp/simple-spark-pipeline.zip"))) {
+  pipeline.writeBundle.
     // delete the file if it already exists overwrite.
     // name our pipeline
     name("simple-pipeline").
     // save our pipeline to a zip file
-  // we can save a file to any supported java.nio.FileSystem save(dest)
+    // we can save a file to any supported java.nio.FileSystem save(modelFile)

-modelFile.close()
+}
 ```

 Spark pipelines are not meant to be run outside of Spark.
 They require a DataFrame and therefore a SparkContext to run.
 These are expensive data structures and libraries to include in a project.
 With MLeap, there is no dependency on Spark to execute a pipeline.
 MLeap dependencies are lightweight and we use fast data structures to execute your ML pipelines.